-Basically, PCF Elettronica Mod.
-2001 C is a very simple VOC monitor with tested parts to last years without maintenance.
+Basically PCF Elettronica Mod.
+C 2011 is a quite simple VOC (NMH) monitor with tested parts to last years without maintenance.

-For a good performance in the field, it is suggested to commission the instrument since the beginning with the correct gas qualities and pressure as well as to check regularly its working conditions.
+For a good performance in the field it is suggested to commission the instrument since the beginning with the correct gas qualities and pressure as well as to check regularly its working conditions.